Salvo-32/IoT-FirstIndividualAssignment/README.md

 1. Active buzzer (Buzzer RS PRO 171-0898) [RS Components Website](https://it.rs-online.com/web/p/buzzer-magnetici/1710898/)
     - A buzzer, also named beeper, is an electronic devices used to emit a fixed sound whenever it is powered on.
     - In details, this project involves an electromagnetic buzzer that lets out a constant tone (85 dB)
-    - The actuar is wired connected to the [STM Nucleo](README.md/#STM32-Nucleo-64-development-board-&-RIOT-OS) board as in the picture below.
+    - The actuator is wired connected to the [STM Nucleo](README.md/#STM32-Nucleo-64-development-board-&-RIOT-OS) board as in the picture below.
     - As described in [The problem and IoT need](README.md/#The-problem-and-IoT-need) section, the whole system makes use of the buzzer to acoustically inform the farmer about high temperature inside the poultry.
-Remember according the temperature sensor data, the buzzere is turned on or off.
+Remember according the temperature sensor data, the buzzer is turned on or off.
 2. Relay Module with Optocoupler (8 Channels) [Elegoo Website](https://www.elegoo.com/collections/electronic-component-kits/products/elegoo-8-channel-relay-module-kit?variant=32467576324144)
     - The relay module is an electrically operated switch that allows you to turn on or off a circuit with a voltage and/or current that is much higher than a microcontroller could handle.
     - There is no connection between the low voltage circuit operated by the microcontroller and the high power circuit.
 The relay protects each circuit from the other.
-    - This sensor is wired connected to the [STM Nucleo](README.md/#STM32-Nucleo-64-development-board-&-RIOT-OS) board as in the picture below.
+    - This actuator is wired connected to the [STM Nucleo](README.md/#STM32-Nucleo-64-development-board-&-RIOT-OS) board as in the picture below.
+First channel is devoted to the cooling fan and second channel to lamp.
-    - As described in [The problem and IoT need](README.md/#The-problem-and-IoT-need) section, first relay channel is devoted to command
+    - As described in [The problem and IoT need](README.md/#The-problem-and-IoT-need) section, the relay is employed to separately activate both the cooling fan and the lamp.
+The former lowers the temperature whenever this one is above the threshold (24°C) while the latter keeps the illuminance constant (1.5 lux) whenever this one is below the threshold (<1.5 lux).
+Rememeber according to the processed temperature data the cooling fan is turned on or off and according to processed brigthness data the lamp is switched on or off.

-### STM32 Nucleo-64 development board & RIOT-OS
+## STM32 Nucleo-64 development board & RIOT-OS
 The core of the whole system is [STM NUCLEO-F401RE](https://www.st.com/en/evaluation-tools/nucleo-f401re.html) development board.
 It allows to build a prototype of the real system within an affordable all-in-one platform (ST-LINK debugger/programmer are included).

 To develop the software needed to manage and process all the data of the infrastructure, the STM board relies on the **RIOT operating system**.
 [RIOT](https://www.riot-os.org/)  is a free, open source operating system developed by a grassroots community gathering companies, academia, and hobbyists, distributed all around the world.
 RIOT supports most low-power IoT devices and microcontroller architectures (32-bit, 16-bit, 8-bit).
 RIOT aims to implement all relevant open standards supporting an Internet of Things that is connected, secure, durable & privacy-friendly.

 ## Network architecture